Mikaelfk/MetIma-Imaging-Application/README.md

 # MetIma

 The project is an application designed to allow a user to import, browse, organize with tags, export and read the metadata of images.
-of an image.

 ## Prerequisites